 3. Do Your Research

-As the interviewer, a good grasp on subject matter will help you feel confident that you are asking intelligent questions.
+As the interviewer, a good grasp on the subject matter will help you feel confident that you are asking intelligent questions.
 It will also help you rephrase the question or add context when necessary.

 Interviews can take unexpected turns, so prepare questions in advance.
 This will guide your interview and ensure you don’t forget any key information.
+Consider the following as a guideline if you’re wondering what kind of questions are asked in a video interview.

 5. Choose the Right Setting